 The net loss in Q2 2016 includes a non-cash share based payment of \$487,034.
 Acquisition of exploration and evaluation activities varies on the level and type of activity with drilling consuming the most funds.
-In 2015, one drill operated in one month of Q4.
+No drilling occurred in 2017.
 In 2016, one drill operated in for two months in Q1, three months in Q3 and two months in Q4.